jaquedemcz/jaquedemcz/README.md

-Hi, I’m @jaquedemcz
-I’m interested in visual arts, web arts, illustration, cartoons, funny things...
+Hi, I’m @jaquedemcz.
+My interests are in visual arts, web arts, illustration, cartoons, funny things...
 I’m currently learning how to program in p5.js, I already did some HTML courses but I want to know something more intuitive I’m looking to collaborate on art projects and art galleries email me at jaquedek@gmail.com